Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

  * Django Summernote - Used to provide admins with an easier way to provide content for the main site, in the back end.
 This allows admins to improve the layout.
  * Django all-auth
  * Django Crispy forms - Was used to display pre-designed forms and inject some CSS into the template.
- * Django Messages - This was used to display messages to users such as notifying the user of sucsefful form submission.
+ * Django Messages - This was used to display messages to users such as notifying the user of sucessful form submission.
  * Gunicorn
  * Cloudinary - Used to store images externally to assist with Heroku issues of wiping content.
- * Postgres - Databse management system used.
+ * Postgres - Database management system used.
  * Bootstrap
  * Font Awesome
  * Summernote - Was used for the admin panel.